ShashankJc1/ShashankJc1/README.md

 <!--Start Intro-->
-<p align="left">I am a passionate Software developer and Machine Learning Enthusiast with a huge love for Python, React.js, Node.js, Django, RDBMS, REST API and Data Visualization. </p>
+<p align="left">I am a passionate Software developer and Machine Learning Enthusiast with a huge love for Python and javaScript </p>

 - 🔭 I’m currently working on **ExamGenie**